Tuesday 10 Dec 2019

 - deep-fried calamari with citrus mayonnaise or tartare sauce

-The low-cost places on this class are available thanks to Patrick from Riddle & Finns generously donating time and ingredients for this event.
+The low-cost places on this class are available thanks to Patrick from Riddle & Finns generously donating his time for this event.
+BNFS will also be donating fish and Springs Smokery will be donating the smoked mackerel.

 Places on this class cost just £10 and are limited to people who: